 The amount of child support is calculated using a formula that takes into account the income of both parents, expenses for the children, and percentage of custody.

 The total amount is split between the parents based on the custody order.
 For example, if the mother has the children 75 percent of the time, then she would only need to pay for approximately 25 percent of the total amount.
 The remaining amount would be the responsibility of the father.

 Child support can be modified in South Carolina.
 It is the responsibility of the requesting party to convince the judge that there is sufficient reason to change the order.
 There has to be something substantial like a marriage, proof of abuse or neglect, or a pending out of state move.

-Call Elliott Frazier Law Firm, LLC today for your free consultation with one of the best Greenville child custody attorneys in the area.
+Call Elliott Frazier Law Firm, LLC today for your consultation with one of the best Greenville child custody attorneys in the area.